GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 Image of the steam switch schematic:
 1. Move steam switch wire 4 to steam switch pole 1.
 2. Unplug and secure steam switch wire 5.
-3. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [3.2.5 Component Wiring](#_325-steam-handling), using 26AWG wires.
+3. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [Component Wiring](#steam-handling-wiring), using 26AWG wires.

 ![image](https://user-images.githubusercontent.com/53577819/154989457-f5ac859e-5aa5-4554-be46-fba6ad4fa1f0.png ':size=350')